Rebound Motion of Localized Dirac Wavefunctions

 \pagenumbering{arabic}

-\begin{quote} The free time evolution of a Dirac wavefunction is studied in detail.
-One finds that at any time the border of a bounded localized wavefunction moves at the speed of light.
-There is no zitterbewegung, but there is a period of trembling of the carrier, which is limited in time and space in the order of the diameter of the carrier at its minimal extension.
-Before the phase of trembling the carrier shrinks isotropicly and similarly it expands afterwards.
-The various parts of the border reverse their move only once, but they do it abruptly and not simultaneously, thus creating the trembling.
+\begin{quote} It is shown that the carrier of a bounded localized free Dirac wavefunction shrinks from infinity and subsequently expands to infinity again.
+The motion occurs isotropicly at the speed of light.
+In between there is the phase of rebound, which is limited in time and space in the order of the diameter of the carrier at its minimal extension.
+This motion proceeds anisotropicly and abruptly as for every direction in space there is a specific time, at which the change from shrinking to expanding happens instantaneously.
 Asymptotically, regarding the past and the future as well, the probability of position concentrates up to $1$ within any spherical shell whose outer radius increases at light speed.
-The mathematical tools employed for the proofs are the Fourier analysis of entire functions of exponential type and the non-stationary phase method.